 Have you recently made any changes to your canine companion’s diet?
 If so, you’re not alone.

 Earlier this year, Packaged Facts conducted a survey and found that 29% of owners changed the foods they feed their pets at some point in 2019.
 This is indicative of a positive trend, as our dogs deserve to enjoy as much diversity in their diets as we do.
 It also points to a growing awareness of the health problems associated with modern pet foods.
+We all know that the pet food we buy in the supermarkets isn’t necessarily the most nutritious but there are lots of things we can do to improve this such as adding supplements to their food.
+It is always worth reading up on it though and seeing other peoples opinions which is why the Nutra Thrive reviews are so important to read when making a decision like this.

 According to the survey, the primary reasons for the switch were as follows: